logankeenan/george/george-ai/readme.md

 Unlike traditional frameworks which rely on predefined static selectors, this API uses AI vision to interpret the screen.
 This makes it more resilient to UI changes and able to automate interfaces that traditional tools can't handle.

-The key to George's reliable automation is providing clear, descriptive references to UI elements - such as "blue submit button" or "email input field".
-Once these natural descriptions are established, the AI consistently identifies and interacts with the correct elements, regardless of underlying code changes.

-George runs in an isolated Docker container.

 https://github.com/user-attachments/assets/534bfcf8-13c6-45cf-83b3-98804f9aa432